boredazfcuk/docker-icloudpd/NOTIFICATIONS.md

 **telegram_chat_id**: Mandatory if notification_type set to 'Telegram'.
 This is the chat_id for your Telegram bot.
 If the bot is a standard user that messages you, the chat ID will be a positive integer number.
 If the bot is a member of a group, and sends messages to the group, the chat ID will be prefixed with a hyphen '-' character.

+**telegram_silent_file_notifications**: Optional if notification_type set to 'Telegram'.
+Set this to **true** for the file download notifications to be sent silently.
+Default = false

+**telegram_polling**: Optional if notification_type set to 'Telegram'.
+Set this to true to enable Telegram polling.
+This will check the Telegram chat for messages every 60 seconds.
+If the latest message is the user name, it will synchronise immediately

 **telegram_server**: Optional if notification_type set to 'Telegram'.
 If Telegram is blocked in your country and you need to use a proxy server to access it, put the fully qualified domain name of the server here.

 **webhook_server**: Mandatory if notification_type set to 'Webhook' or 'openhab' then this is the name of the server to connect to when sending webhook notifications.